 Title Loan Regulations In Florida

-Once again, strict rules are in place within Florida to ensure that borrowers are protected from unfair lending practices.
-Pink slip lenders aren’t allowed to sell or even require insurance with a title loan, and they can’t do things like advertising “interest-free” loans or “no finance charges”.
-They’re also banned from charging prepayment penalties, refusing partial payments, or lending to anyone who’s under the influence of drugs or alcohol.
+The maximum term on these pink slip loans is 30 days, but borrowers have unlimited extensions available every 30 days.
+Strict rules are in place within Florida to protect borrowers from unfair lending practices.
+Pink slip lenders aren’t allowed to sell or even require insurance with a title loan, and they can’t do things like advertising “interest-free” loans or “no finance charges.”
+They’re also banned from charging prepayment penalties, refusing partial payments, or lending to someone who can’t afford the monthly payments.

 What happens if I can’t pay a title loan on the due date?

-If a borrower cannot repay his or her loan, a licensed lender can repossess and sell their car to pay off their balance, but they’re required to give the borrower ten days’ notice before the sale.
-This gives the borrower one final opportunity to settle and pay off the full amount due before losing their car for good if the lender permits this, which they will do in most cases.
 Also, the lender can only use the funds retrieved from the sale to pay off what the borrower owes and any associated fees attached to the repossession and sale.
-If there’s a remaining balance, this must go back to the borrower within thirty days of the sale, and if they have to go to court to pick up the balance, the lender must cover those legal fees.
+If there’s a remaining balance, this must go back to the borrower within thirty days of the vehicle’s sale, and if they have to go to court to pick up the balance, the lender must cover those legal fees.

 How Many Title Loans Can I Have At One Time in Florida